Protection of Post-Fire Habitat

 (25-75% mortality of trees)

 Moderate intensity fire consumes more duff and understory vegetation and creates more medium and large snags (dead trees) to restore this important wildlife component to our forests.
-Medium and large snags in green/unburned forest are extremely rare (currently less than 2 medium/large snag per acre in the Sierra Nevada), and well below what is necessary to sustain healthy populations of native wildlife.
 When such areas experience moderate intensity fire they are restored to conditions which are optimal for species survival and population growth, so long as they are not logged.

 High Intensity Fire